 We discourage placing photocopies of journal articles and book chapters on reserve.
-We can assist you in placing electronic copies of such materials on your online course space; see How can I make electronic resources available to my students? below.
+We can assist you in placing electronic copies of such materials on your online course space; see how to make electronic resources available.

 Please visit the Library’s Copyright Compliance Information Site for copyright and Fair Use guidance.

 The library has a form you may use to place items on reserve.
 Forms are available in the library and online (Reserve Request Form).
 Simply complete the form and submit it to the library with the corresponding material.
 It is advisable that you contact the librarian on duty for advice in selecting materials to place on reserve, doing so either in person, on the phone at 215-968-8013, or via email at firstname.lastname@example.org.

 Once your request has been accepted, please allow ten business days for processing if no permission is required for copyright clearance.